alfonso-torres/Engineering_84_business_week/README.md

 - Question 5: What is Entity relationship diagram and benefit of using it?
 An entity relationship diagram (ERD) shows the relationship of entity sets stored in a database.
 Is a type of structural diagram for use in database design.
 It contains different symbols and connectors: the entities and the inter-relationships among these entities.
 To fully utilize ER Diagram in database engineering guarantees you to produce high-quality database design to use in database creation, management, and maintenance.
 An ER model also provides a means for communication.

+### What is Git and Git-hub and benefit for using it?

+- Git is a version control software, thinking about the efficiency, reliability and compatibility of the maintenance of versions of applications.
+The purpose is to keepp the track of changes in computer files including coordinating the work that various people do.
+- Git-hub is a online repository.
+It lets you and others work together on projects from anywhere.
+All is saved on a cloud. <br/><br/>
+Regarding the benefits, it makes it easy to contribute to your open source projects, it makes it easier to get excellent documentation, it is a repository that allows your work go get out there in front of the public and it can track changes in your code across versions.